-How it helps apps comply with requirements
+How cloud.gov helps teams comply with requirements

 A single control layer for your applications